June 30 – July 25

 What We’re Reading

-Levels: A1-A2
+Level: A1-A2

 Written by Angelika Bohn as part of her “Einfach Deutsch lesen” project, this book is designed specifically for German learners at the A1 and A2 levels.